 Nisbets Plc has issued shares to its employees, the terms of which are linked to the employees' continued employment by the Company.
 This arrangement is classified as an equity-settled share-based payment arrangement.
 The grant date fair value has been calculated using an option pricing model.
 This was considered to be the most appropriate method given the nature and terms of the scheme.
-A charge of £539,000 has been recognised in the profit and loss account for the year ended 31 December 2021 (2020: £120,000).
-The share option charge has been calculated through consideration of meeting performance criteria over a 32 month to 42 month period.
+A charge of £1,664,000 has been recognised in the profit and loss account for the year ended 31 December 2022 (2021: charge of £539,000).
+The share option charge has been calculated through consideration of meeting performance criteria over a 18 month to 42 month period.